a-yannarouse/ca274-git-2-calculator/README.md

 Merge that branch into `master` and make sure all of the tests (`test.zsh`) are working.

 You should expect to encounter merge conflicts.
+Fix the merge conflict and make sure that the test script passes.

 ## Task 4